cindy-x-li/IntroToProg-Python-Mod07/docs/index.md

             shopping_list = pickle.load(file)
         return shopping_list
 ```
-#### Figure 3.4/Listing 3.2
+#### Listing 3.2

-In the main program, the unpickling_list custom function returns a list that is captured by the global variable, table_list (Figure 3.3, line 197) and the list is printed into the receipt table at the start of the while loop (Figure 3.5, line 172).
+In the main program, the unpickling_list custom function returns a list that is captured by the global variable, table_list (Listing 3.1) and the list is printed into the receipt table at the start of the while loop (Listing 3.3).
 I specifically saved all the data into a single table, because the pickle functions can only load and unload one list at a time.
 So in order to avoid confusion on the number of dump and load functions that has to be written to access all the data, one single list was created to capture that information.

 ```python
 while True: